Our Senior Rabbis

 Stanley Davids’ tenure as senior rabbi of Central Synagogue began during Central’s 150th year.
 His energy and dedication enriched the lives of its congregants.
 He brought a unique quality and spirit to our services and he instituted adult courses with teachers that dew from our own rabbis and staff as well as outstanding personalities from many fields.

 Rabbi Harold I. Saperstein

-Harold I. Saperstein was an interim rabbi at Central Synagogue after retiring as rabbi at Temple Emanu-El of Lynbrook.
-He was Past President of NY Board of Rabbis and NY Association of Reform Rabbis.
-He was a tireless champion in defense of Israel, Soviet Jewry and social justice in America.
+Harold I. Saperstein served as an interim senior rabbi at Central Synagogue following his retirement as rabbi at Temple Emanu-El of Lynbrook on Long Island in 1980.
+He was president of the New York Board of Rabbis from 1970–1972, and the New York Association of Reform Rabbis.
+He was a tireless champion in defense of Israel, Soviet Jewry, and social justice in America.

 Rabbi Sheldon Zimmerman